shawalfida/swire-cart-abandonment/README.md

-# swire-cart-abandonment
-Predicting cart abandonment for Swire Coca-Cola using GA event data.
-Includes EDA and modeling notebooks, feature engineering, and an early-window prediction approach to support targeted recovery interventions.

 # **Swire Cart Abandonment Prediction**

 This repo contains my individual analytics work for the Swire Coca-Cola case study.
 It includes exploratory data analysis (EDA), feature engineering, and modeling designed to predict cart abandonment early in the order window so Swire can intervene and recover revenue.